Things to do in Princeton, NJ

 Pool is Open:

-7 Days a Week June 12th through September 2nd
+- 7 Days a Week beginning June 19th through September 4th

 Contact the Front Desk or Reservations for more information!